Phil. 26: Third Essay Exam

 CLICK: EXTRA CREDIT

 Procedure: This exam consists of two parts: an essay and 3 short answer questions.
-These two parts should be typed, stapled separately with your name and section # on the first page of each part.
-Do not put these two parts into any sort of folder.
-Put both parts of your exam into my Lock Box which is outside my office (Mendocino 3024) or slide them under my office door or hand them in to the Philosophy department secretary (Mendocino 3000) by the due date and time, which is by 12 pm in the afternoon of Wednesday, May 15th.
+These two parts should be word processed and stapled together with your name the first page of the completed exam.
+Do not put the completed essay exam into any sort of folder.
+For submission, put your exam into my Lock Box which is outside my office (Mendocino 3024) or slide it under my office door or hand it in to the Philosophy department secretary (Mendocino 3000) by the due date and time, which is by 12 pm of the day specified on the syllabus.
 Absolutely no late exams will be accepted.

 Part 1: Answer each part of this question.
 Do not include any extraneous information.
 Follow the format indicated below for writing philosophy papers.
 Otherwise, you will lose 15 points at the outset.
 The essay should be about 2 ˝ to 3 pages.
 It is worth 70 points.